EU halts Palestine aid as Israel cuts Gaza off

 The EU foreign service also said a negotiated peace settlement with the Palestinians was the only way to stop the conflict in the long term, while conceding that might be "very difficult" for Israelis and Palestinians to envisage today.

-But if that was the case, then some experts also against knee-jerk funding decisions that might make ordinary Palestinians even more desperate in future.
+But if that was the case, then some experts also warned against knee-jerk funding decisions that might make ordinary Palestinians even more desperate in future.

 "European governments must resist counter-productive measure such as cutting Palestinian Authority funding and other forms of financial support for Palestinians," the ECFR's Lovatt said.